Yukurotei/KariviewLib/README.md

 For first timers, please read carefully. if you do something wrong the game WILL crash.

+I advise you to learn how .json files works before continuing, as you will run into a lot of errors if you don't even know the basics.

 ### Directory structure

 Everything is contained in your .minecraft/kariviewlib directory.